pgecsenyi/piepy/README.md

 You can generate a configuration file by executing the server with the `-i` switch.

-    pipenv run python main.py -i -c config.cfg
+    pipenv run python main.py -i -c config.json

 Take a look at the default configuration settings and edit them if you want.
 When you run the application, you can specify the location of the configuration file from the command line using the `-c` or `--config` arguments.
-The default location of the configuration file is `config.cfg`.
+The default location of the configuration file is `config.json`.

-    pipenv run python main.py -c ../data/config.cfg
+    pipenv run python main.py -c ../data/config.json

 Please note the following.